Trump-Biden matchup promises epic presidential gaffes contest

 "Kevin is just like a cow, he's just smaller," he said.

-Trump seemed to realize that the joke had been peculiar.
+The loyal audience laughed but Trump seemed to realize that the joke had been bizarre.
 So he corrected himself -- sort of.

 "I had to pick somebody for that one Kevin and I just looked at that beautiful political face of yours."

 The 2020 presidential election promises plenty of humor, but not all easy to understand.
 Or even intentional.